 Process by which the report has been prepared

-The process of preparing the implementation report of the United Kingdom (UK) under the Convention, including consultation with stakeholders at the national level, is extremely important to the UK.
+The process of preparing the National Implementation Report of the United Kingdom (UK) under the Aarhus Convention is extremely important to the UK.
 This Report has been prepared by the Department for Environment, Food and Rural Affairs (Defra), which is the lead UK department for the Aarhus Convention, in conjunction with other government departments and the Devolved Administrations in Scotland, Wales and Northern Ireland.

-.The UK Government consulted on this Report from 15 October to 17 November 2010..
-The consultation applied to England, Wales, Northern Ireland and Scotland and was publicly available onthe Defra website (http://defraweb/corporate/consult/closed.htm).
-In parallel to this, written views from organisations with a particular interest in the Convention were also sought.
-The types of organisations consulted covered a range of interests, such as environmental non-governmental organisations (NGOs), public authorities, think tanks and research bodies.
+The UK Government consulted on this Report from 16 September 2013 to 25 October 2013.
+The consultation applied to England, Wales, Northern Ireland and Scotland and was publicly available on https://consult.defra.gov.uk/eu/aarhusnir.
+In parallel to this, written views from organisations with a particular interest in the Convention were sought.
+The types of organisations consulted covered a range of interests, including environmental non-governmental organisations (NGOs), public authorities, think tanks and research bodies.
 Where appropriate, their views have been reflected in the drafting of this report.

 Particular circumstances relevant for understanding the report

-England and Wales, and Northern Ireland, respectively have legal systems which operate in a similar way in relation to all three pillars of the Convention.

-Scotland has a system separate and different from those operating in England and Wales and Northern Ireland.
-It should also be noted that, with effect from 12 April 2010, justice functions, including matters relating to court process, were devolved to the Department of Justice in Northern Ireland.
+There are three separate legal systems in the United Kingdom: i) England and Wales, ii) Scotland and iii) Northern Ireland.

 Legislative, regulatory and other measures